jarkko/fit-analyzer/CODE_QUALITY_CHECKLIST.md

 # - Create GitHub release if CI passed
 ```

-**WHY:** The release workflow now checks if CI passed before creating a release.
+**WHY:** The release workflow checks if CI passed before creating a release.
 This prevents releasing broken code.
+Release notes are auto-generated from commits since the last tag.

 ## 1. Code Style & Formatting